CosmaVergari/os161-vm/README.md

 - La funzione kmalloc() chiama alloc_npages che è in dumbvm -> va modificata.
 - alloc_npages chiede pagine a muzzo, serve una gestione ad un livello più basso: coremap e basta

+Descrizione delle funzioni che dobbiamo implementare in addrspace.c (preso da addrspace.h):

+     as_create - create a new empty address space.
+You need to make sure this gets called in all the right places.
+You may find you want to change the argument list.
+May return NULL on out-of-memory error.

+     as_copy   - create a new address space that is an exact copy of an old one.
+Probably calls as_create to get a new empty address space and fill it in, but that's up to you.

+     as_activate - make curproc's address space the one currently "seen" by the processor.

+     as_deactivate - unload curproc's address space so it isn't currently "seen" by the processor.
+This is used to avoid potentially "seeing" it while it's being destroyed.

+     as_destroy - dispose of an address space.
+You may need to change the way this works if implementing user-level threads.

+     as_define_region - set up a region of memory within the address space.

+     as_prepare_load - this is called before actually loading from an executable into the address space.

+     as_complete_load - this is called when loading from an executable is complete.

+     as_define_stack - set up the stack region in the address space.
+                 (Normally called *after* as_complete_load().)
+Hands
+                 back the initial stack pointer for the new process.